Do landlords have to provide smoke alarms?

-Yes, landlords are responsible to test the smoke and fire alarms before a tenant moves in to a property, especially a carbon monoxide alarm.
-A carbon monoxide alarm is only required in a room used as limited accommodation that uses solid fuel.
-The landlord has to check these at the start of every new tenancy to ensure that they work.
+Yes, landlords are responsible to test the smoke and fire alarms.
+They must be tested before a tenant moves in.
+Carbon monoxide alarm also must be tested.
+The landlord must check these at the start of every new tenancy to ensure that they work.

 Does the tenant have any responsibility for the fitted smoke alarms?

-Yes, from the first day of the tenancy, the tenant is responsible to change the batteries required in the smoke alarms.
-It is for the tenant to replace these and to ensure that they do not tamper or hinder these at any point.
+Yes, from the first day of the tenancy.
+The tenant is responsible to change the batteries there after.
+It is for the tenant to replace these during the term of the tenancy.
+They must also not tamper or hinder these at any point.

 Are carbon monoxide detectors and smoke alarms both necessary?

 The regulations state to install smoke alarms on every storey.
 Also, that a carbon monoxide detector be installed in any room containing a solid fuel burning appliance.
 Carbon Monoxide detectors are not a replacement for smoke alarms, they are an addition.